Common Concepts

 Date parsing is done using the dateparser library, and more

-format examples can be found in the parsing function’s documentation : dateparser.parse()
+format examples can be found in the parsing function’s documentation : dateparser.parse().

 Caution

-) are supported but need commands to be
+negative relative dates (like "-1 month") are supported but need commands to be

 constructed a little differently : see Argument values starting with -